 The Application Process

 To apply for histopathology training you need to have completed a medical degree (MBChB, MBBS, or similar) and have either a completed FACD 5.2 form or be due to successfully complete a foundation years training programme.
 In 2015 approximately one third of successful applicants came directly from foundation years training.
 The remaining two thirds had some form of medical/ surgical post (core speciality training or a stand alone post) before applying for histopathology training.
 Ten per cent of new trainees already had a national training number (NTN) in another speciality and chose to change careers to histopathology.
+In 2017 the competition ratio for histopathology applications was 1.83.

 Applications for histopathology usually open in November and are co-ordinated online through the Oriel recruitment portal.
 Candidates must complete an online application form; those that demonstrate the competencies described in the person specification then proceed to an interview in January-March.
 Take a look at this recent BMJ Careers article ‘How to succeed in your histopathology application’.